yangliang0514/Next.js-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Practice Project

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This project is based on Next.js app router course, with a modified setup to use a local database.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.